farrajota/human_pose_estimation_torch/README.md

 #### Data setup

 `dbcollection` contains the data annotations necessary to run this code.
-If the data is not setup, this package will download, extract and process the data annotations to disk.
+If the data is not setup, this package will download, extract and preprocess the data annotations and store them to disk.
 To specify where to store the downloaded/extracted data use the `-data_dir=<path>`.
 If left empty, and the data will be stored in `~/dbcollection/<dataset>/data/`.

-For more information on how to setup a dataset see the [dbcollection](https://github.com/farrajota/dbcollection) repo.
+For more information on how to setup a dataset see the [dbcollection](https://github.com/dbcollection/dbcollection) repo.

 ## Getting started

 After installing the necessary requirements, it is advised to setup the necessary data before proceeding.
-Since the code uses `dbcollection` for managing datasets, downloading/setting up the data folders is best if you desire to specify the dataset's directory manually.
+Since the code uses `dbcollection` for managing datasets, downloading/setting up the data folders first is best if you desire to specify the dataset's directory manually.
 Then, to start training a network simply do `th train.lua -expID <net_name>`.
 To use a specific dataset, for example FLIC, specify the `-dataset` input arg when running the script `th train.lua -expID <net_name> -dataset flic`.

 Most of the command line options are pretty self-explanatory, and can be found in `options.lua`.
 The `-expID` option will be used to save important information in a directory like `pose-torchnet/exp/<dataset>/<expID>/`.
 This directory will include snapshots of the trained model, training/validations logs with loss and accuracy information, and other details of the options set for that particular experiment.

 ### Download/Setting up this repo